 - You are expected to attend the placement agency/agencies for a minimum of 52 days in total during the two 13-week blocks of the placement course COUN7020. - Attendance is usually 2 full days (minimum of 7 hours) a week for 13 weeks each semester.
 Students need to complete a minimum of 182 hours of attendance in each semester.
 (Additional attendance hours accumulated in the first half of placement cannot be accrued and counted towards the required hours for the second half of placement). - Most agencies expect you to be there between 9:00am and 5:00pm.
 However, there will be variations in that expectation and it is hoped that both students and agencies can be flexible about when the placement hours can be worked. - You may from time to time engage in "out of hours work" (e.g. when running an evening group session or a weekend workshop).
-You are expected to learn/adhere to the organisational structure, processes, rules, and working conditions of your particular agency. - COUN7020 is undertaken over two consecutive semesters (Note that the course is not offered in the summer semester). - Mid-semester break between Semester 1 and Semester 2 may be 2-7 weeks in length.
-You will need to negotiate with your Agency Supervisor the appropriate amount of mid-semester leave which supports the service delivery model of the agency, in the best interests of clients. - ➤ Hours accrued during the end of semester/year break can be included in the 182 hours required for the second half of the practicum. - ➤ The minimum client contact hours required in COUN7020 to graduate from the Master of Counselling program is 60 hours, with 15 hours of supervision related to placement (a ratio of four contact hours to one hour of supervision). - A student can accrue the required 60 client contact hours over the span of both semesters, e.g. you can accrue 17 client contact hours during the first semester of placement and 43 during the following semester to give a total of 60 client contact hours. - You are expected to inform all clients of your status as a counsellor-in-training under the supervision of an experienced supervisor.
+You are expected to learn/adhere to the organisational structure, processes, rules, and working conditions of your particular agency. - COUN7020 is undertaken over two consecutive semesters, beginning in Semester 1 of the placement year.
+Note that the course is not offered in the summer semester. - Mid-semester break between Semester 1 and Semester 2 may be 2-7 weeks in length.
+You will need to negotiate with your Agency Supervisor the appropriate amount of mid-semester leave which supports the service delivery model of the agency, in the best interests of clients. - Hours accrued during the end of semester/year break can be included in the 182 hours required for the second half of the practicum. - The minimum client contact hours required in COUN7020 to graduate from the Master of Counselling program is 60 hours, with 15 hours of supervision related to placement (a ratio of four contact hours to one hour of supervision). - A student can accrue the required 60 client contact hours over the span of both semesters, e.g. you can accrue 17 client contact hours during the first semester of placement and 43 during the following semester to give a total of 60 client contact hours.
+It is normal to have fewer contact hours in the first semester. - You are expected to inform all clients of your status as a counsellor-in-training under the supervision of an experienced supervisor.
 You must also inform clients that information about their cases may be discussed with the supervisor and that the same rules of confidentiality apply. - An accurate log of all placement activities should be recorded to evidence the above requirements.
 The log will be signed off by the Course Coordinator.
-The log of hours should be submitted to the Course Coordinator by the end of semester (date as per the Academic Calendar).
+The log of hours should be submitted to the Course Coordinator by the end of semester (date as per the Academic Calendar). - The end date of the placement is negotiable between the student, agency and UQ.
+It should be mutually agreed between the parties and should consider the following: - Client expectations: It is important that you close relationships with clients in an appropriate way and honour any obligations to finish programs or courses you are involved with. - Agency expectations: Some agencies ask for a commitment of time that extends beyond the university requirements, for example, you may be asked to start placement early and work through breaks, meaning that you will accrue more hours than the minimum required by the university.